ghazalialshafi/nimcsp/README.md

 ## Testing

-For a full, real-world-shaped demonstration of the library under load — not a toy loop — see [`showcase/`](showcase/README.md): a Resilient High-Throughput Distributed Microservices Telemetry Engine exercising dynamic worker pools, context-timeout-bounded lifetimes, multiplexed shutdown via `select`, RWMutex-protected shared state, and deterministic `WaitGroup` teardown, with a full code walkthrough and a Colab notebook you can run immediately.

 ```bash
 nimble test        # quick pass (few repetitions), for local iteration
 nimble testAll      # full suite, matching what CI runs